-Can you answer these real Jeopardy questions about TV shows?
+Can you answer these real 'Jeopardy!' clues about TV shows?

 Created by Merv Griffin, “Jeopardy!” first hit the airwaves in 1964 to become the second highest-rated daytime game show of its time.
 In 1975, scheduling changes resulted in a ratings drop and the show was unceremoniously canceled.
 On the heels of some short-lived revivals, a daily syndicated version debuted in 1984.
-Serving as host was a poised and even-tempered man by the name of Alex Trebek.
-It's this version that today's audiences still know and love.
+Serving as host was a poised and even-tempered man by the name of Alex Trebek, who remained in his role until his death Nov.
+8 from pancreatic cancer.